 Related: Home Canning Do’s and Don’ts

-If you want to have applesauce instead of sliced apples, you will boil apple quarters until they are very tender, stirring constantly to keep from scorching.
+If you want to have applesauce instead of sliced apples, you will boil apple quarters until they are very tender, stirring constantly to keep them from scorching.
 Then, you will want to press the boiled apples through a food mill or sieve.
 This will make pulp.
 The pulp is what you will use to pack into your jars.
 You can add 1/8 cup sugar per quart if desired.
 Then, you will follow the above directions to process your applesauce.

 How to Dry Apples

 Let’s be honest here, how many of you head to the cabinet to grab a sweet snack you shouldn’t be eating?!
 I know I do, way too often.
-So, instead of feeding into my cravings of sugary, sweet unhealthiness, I turn my apples into a sweet treat.
+So, instead of feeding into my cravings for sugary, sweet unhealthiness, I turn my apples into a sweet treat.

 Dried ones are the perfect substitute for unhealthy sugary snacks.
 So, here’s what you need to do:

 - Wash your apples.
 You don’t need to peel them because the peel adds flavor and increases your fiber intake.